rogro82/hass-variables/README.md

     attributes:
       previous: ''
     restore: true
+  current_power_usage:
+    force_update: True
 ```

 A variable 'should' have a __value__ and can optionally have a __name__ and __attributes__, which can be used to specify additional values but can also be used to set internal attributes like icon, friendly_name etc.

 In case you want your variable to restore its value and attributes after restarting you can set __restore__ to true.

+In case you want your variable to update (and add an history entry) even if the value has not changed, you can set __force_update__ to true.

 ## Set variables from automations